rlangc/Task-Management-API-Documentation/README.md

 The API uses OAuth 2.0 for authentication.
 You'll need to obtain a valid access token to make requests.
 - Authentication method: Bearer Token
-- Obtain Access Token: Follow the OAuth 2.0 authorization flow to get a valid access token.
+- Obtain Access Token: Follow the OAuth 2.0 authorization flow to get a valid access token

 All requests to the API require an Authorization header: